TosbackCgusBridge-Bot/CGUs-versions/Zoomerang/Privacy Policy.md

 Customer Value

-POWERED BY UNIQUE ANALYTICS AND INSIGHTS
+POWERED BY UNIQUE ANALYTICS AND CONSUMER INSIGHTS

 We leverage data from any source, anywhere and at any time and apply our proprietary technologies to deliver solutions that extend market research into new areas of marketing insight.

-1 Data We source data from surveys, social media, enterprise systems, mobile, public sources, GPS/geo location and other applicable repositories.
+1 Data We source market research data from surveys, social media, enterprise systems, mobile, public sources, GPS/geo location and other applicable repositories.

 2 Technology  Self -developed technologies for data collection and integration include our global audience platform, passive metering, dashboarding and/or our big data ecosystem.

-3 Solutions We combine data and technology to generate marketing analytics and insights through best-in-class solutions in Innovation, Brand Engagement and Customer Value.
+3 Solutions We combine data and technology to generate marketing analytics and consumer insight through best-in-class solutions in Innovation, Brand Engagement and Customer Value.

 OUR GLOBAL TEAM OF EXPERTS IS EXCITED TO HELP YOU

-MetrixLab, a Macromill Group company has conducted analytics and insights projects in more than 80 countries worldwide.
+MetrixLab, a Macromill Group company has conducted analytics and consumer insight projects in more than 90 countries worldwide.

 Let’s get in touch!